Overview

 If no end date is specified on your job offer letter, you may create your own end date or leave the end date blank.
 If you leave the end date blank, WUST will authorize your CPT employment for the maximum time you are eligible for (up to 3 quarters or until the end of your program, whichever is shorter).

 WUST currently authorizes CPT for up to 3 quarters at a time.
 As the end of your authorization approaches, you may apply for a CPT extension if you choose.
 An employment verification letter will be required from the employer instead of your original job offer letter.
+If you wish to change employers, you must remain with your employer until you receive an offer (or receive an offer within 10 days of your last day working with that employer).
+You must notify the university (ex.
+Career Service Center and/or ISO) within 10 days if your employment ends and fill out this CPT End Date Form.
+If your employment ends, and you are still waiting on an employment offer after 10 days, you should apply instead for the following term.

 Full-Time or Part-Time